 - A well inventory of drinking water supply wells within one-mile downgradient and crossgradient of the sulfate plume was completed, including sampling drinking water supplies to identify any impacted wells.
-No active drinking water supplies were found to be impacted by sulfate from the PDSTI.
+At the time of this report there are no active drinking water supplies impacted by sulfate from the PDSTI.
 An interim action plan was put in place to identify and implement mitigation actions in the event a drinking water supply becomes impacted.
-Prior to entering the Mitigation Order, PDSI replaced two CWC drinking water supply wells. - The vertical and lateral extent of the sulfate plume was determined by the installation and water quality sampling of 13 new monitoring wells at six locations along the margin of the plume, rehabilitation and sampling of three previously inactive wells (TMM-1, NP-2, and CW-3) on the margin of the plume, completion of four quarters of plume monitoring and two regional monitoring events to determine the extent of the plume and characterize regional water quality, and depth-specific sampling at four wells to evaluate vertical trends.
+Prior to entering the Mitigation Order, PDSI replaced two CWC drinking water supply wells that had become impacted by sulfate exceeding the 250 mg/L threshold. - The vertical and lateral extent of the sulfate plume was determined by the installation and water quality sampling of 13 new monitoring wells at six locations along the margin of the plume, rehabilitation and sampling of three previously inactive wells (TMM-1, NP-2, and CW-3) on the margin of the plume, completion of four quarters of plume monitoring and two regional monitoring events to determine the extent of the plume and characterize regional water quality, and depth-specific sampling at four wells to evaluate vertical trends.
 PDSI collected and analyzed more than 350 water quality samples to evaluate the extent of sulfate. - The effectiveness of the interceptor wellfield was evaluated based on a thorough review of its construction and operational history, including estimation of seepage and sulfate mass capture.
 When the northern portion of the interceptor wellfield was found to be ineffective, PDSI initiated the FFS to identify a more effective control strategy.